T. K. Blue: Early years and education

-He was born in the Bronx, NY, to a Trinidadian mother and Jamaican father, and grew up on Long Island, NY.
+He was born in the Bronx, New York, United States, to a Trinidadian mother and Jamaican father, and grew up on Long Island, NY.
 T.K.
 Blue began his life in music from his Lakeview hometown by playing trumpet from the ages of eight to 10, and then switching to drums for a year.
 After a hiatus, at the age of 17 he dedicated himself to music by learning flute.
-While attending New York University between 1971 and 1975, with a double major in Music and Psychology, Blue threw himself headlong into music, concentrating on the saxophone.
+He won a full scholarship to New York University, and while attending there between 1971 and 1975, with a double major in Music and Psychology, Blue threw himself headlong into music, concentrating on the saxophone.

 During these undergraduate years, he lived in the East Village, partaking in the full range of the scene, from lessons with elders to deep involvement in the avant-garde.
 He participated in the Jazzmobile program, studying jazz theory, harmony, sight-reading, rhythmic training, improvisation and big-band performance, with Jimmy Heath, Chris Woods, Sonny Red, Frank Foster, Jimmy Owens, Ernie Wilkins, Thad Jones and Billy Taylor.
 At Jazz Interactions, Blue studied with Rahsaan Roland Kirk, Yusef Lateef and Joe Newman, and at the Henry Street Settlement with Billy Mitchell and bassist Paul West.
-In 1979 Blue received his Master's in Music Education from Teachers College at Columbia University.
+In 1979, Blue received his Master's degree in Music Education from Teachers College at Columbia University.